heremaps/xyz-documentation/docs/cli/basic-features.md

 By default, the CLI will generate a unique feature ID during upload based on a hash of the properties and geometry.

 !!! note

     Unique IDs are important for Data Hub Add-on features such as [Virtual Spaces](#virtual-spaces).

 !!! warning

     Many GIS systems will simply assign incrementing integers as feature IDs to every file.
 These can conflict across files.

 ##### Upload and assign tags

 Tags are special properties that can be added to a feature that makes it easy to query them from the Data Hub API using the `&tags=` parameter.

+!!! note

-!!! note Data Hub Tags should be used selectively, ideally using [Rule-Based Tags]() .
+    Data Hub Tags should be used selectively, ideally using [Rule-Based Tags](add-on.md#rule-based-tags).
 Tags are not meant to be a replacement for [Property Search](#property-search) as you will be duplicating existing data in a record.

 ###### Assign tags interactively